interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/synchronization/subscription_synchronization.md

 ##### Separate subscription

-Note that the subscription (or 'sub' claim, not to be confused with an SCD DSS subscription) of the token that will be obtained for this resource
-MUST be different from the one of the `dss` resources mentioned above: this will be verified at runtime, and the depending checks will not be run if this is not the case.
+Note that the subject (or 'sub' claim) of the token that will be obtained for this resource MUST be different from the one of the `dss` resources mentioned above: this will be verified at runtime, and the depending checks will not be run if this is not the case.